leuty/eb-cosmo/README.md

 DYCORE_CRCLIM_GPU-CrayGNU-18.08-double.eb
 ```
 They respectively contain the information to build Stella and the Dycore with EB.
-You can deduce from the filenames that some are for the crCLIM or Cordex setup, and also to target the either the CPU or GPU.
+You can deduce from the filenames that some are for the crCLIM or Cordex setup, and also some target the CPU or GPU.

 The difference compared to the classic build scripts is that EB is going to make Stella and the Dycore available as modules on Daint.
 So once it's install you'll have to load the needed Dycore depending on the configuration you need for Cosmo.